 With that knowledge, I made the jump to product marketing to, well, fix those problems.
 There are a few lessons I’ve learned this past year that draw back to my selling days:

 - Ensure product messaging is obvious to your target audience.

 - Facilitate collaboration across other departments (i.e. marketing, product, customer support) that actually help sales

 - Encourage customers to want to buy from you

 What is the outcome we are seeking to achieve with ______?

-Yes, product marketing owns messaging and that means developing content that speaks about the product capabilities.
+Yes, product marketing owns messaging and that means developing content that speaks about the product's capabilities.

 However, that work is lost if the message doesn’t connect with your target customer profile.
 Your customers have goals.
 Your sales team is goal-oriented.
-You see where I am getting at?
+Do you see where I am getting at?